-VERY IMPORTANT: An SMSA high school diploma may not be awarded to any student until all academic requirements are fulfilled, and with tuition/fees paid in full prior to the date of their Class graduation.
+VERY IMPORTANT POLICY: An SMSA high school diploma may not be awarded to any student until all academic requirements are fulfilled, and with tuition/fees paid in full prior to the date of their Class graduation.
 In addition, all school materials (i.e. Chromebook, textbooks...) must also be returned prior to awarding of diplomas.
 Students who have not accomplished all graduation requirements prior to the date of their Class graduation may not participate in commencement exercises.
-In some circumstances, the administration may be able to design a pathway for a student to earn an SMSA diploma after the date of their Class graduation.